Maudood Chishti: Khwaja Maudood's Khalifa

 Among them the link in this (CHISTI) Silsila is Khwaja Shareef Zindani.
 That is why his message spread.
 His influence spread west to Khurasan, Iraq, Syria, Hijaz, and Tihamah and in the south to Iran, Siestan and the subcontinent.
 In the west, his message was spread by the likes of Sharif Zindani and Khwaja Usman Harooni.
 Khwaja Qutubuddin was 29 when his father died and he inherited the throne.
 He never visited the rich or went to the royal courts.
 He was a simple man who led a simple life.
 He was always courteous to the needs of others.
 He always was the first to greet people and respected everyone.

+Realation with Abul A'la Maududi

+The renowned Islamic scholar Abul A‘la Maududi, often regarded by his followers as a mujaddid (reviver) of the 14th century Hijri, was a descendant of Khwaja Qutbuddin Maudud Chishti through the following lineage: